 Introducing the NostalgiaPHP REST API

-NostalgiaPHP has always been about simplicity: flat files, partial templates, and portable sites.
+NostalgiaPHP is about simplicity: flat files, partial templates, and portable sites.
 Now there’s a new way to consume your content — a minimal JSON API that makes your data available for JavaScript frontends, React components, mobile apps, or anything else that speaks HTTP.

 Available Routes